AI-mtalent/mern-chat-app/README.md

 8. **Review**: Once your PR is reviewed and approved, it will be merged into the main branch.
 Congratulations on your contribution!
 </details>

-## 📝 About the Author
-- gmail - gawel1990expert@gmail.com@gmail.com

 ## 🙌 Acknowledgments

 - List any resources, contributors, inspiration, etc. here.